rasmusbergpalm/recurrent-relational-networks/docs/index.md

     <p>The solution</p>
 </div>

-Solving a Sudoku requires many steps of methodical relational reasoning.
-You can't deduce the solution from the givens in a single step.
+You can't deduce the solution to a Sudoku in a single step.
-It requires many steps of intermediate results, methodical deduction, and possibly trying several partial solutions before the right one is found.
+It requires many steps of methodical deduction, intermediate results, and possibly trying several partial solutions before the right one is found.

 We trained a RRN to solve Sudokus by considering each cell an object, which affects each other cell in the same row, column and box.
 We didn't tell it about any strategy or gave it any other hints.